 If you do not wish to have your or your child’s photo used for marketing purposes, you must submit a request in writing to firstname.lastname@example.org.
 Families who submit this request are responsible for notifying the camera operator at time of events.

 Please Note: If the student is a member of a performing ensemble, it may not be possible to honor this request.

 Bloomingdale School of Music takes family privacy seriously and will take all measures to protect personal information.
 Any personal information received will only be used to process your registration.
 Bloomingdale will not sell or redistribute family information to anyone.

-Bloomingdale School of Music welcomes children, families, and employees of any age, race, creed, color, national origin, sexual orientation, gender identity or expression, military status, sex, marital or relationship status, or disability.
+Bloomingdale School of Music welcomes children, families, and employees of all backgrounds.
 We do not discriminate on the basis of age, race, creed, color, national origin, sexual orientation, gender identity or expression, military status, sex, marital or relationship status, or disability in administration of our educational policies, admissions policies, financial aid programs, or other school administered programs.